 Why do you want a job move?

-Regardless of whether you are a passive job seeker or out of work it is important to be clear about what you are trying to achieve from a job move.
+Regardless of whether you are a passive job seeker or out of work, it is important to be clear about what you are trying to achieve from a job move.
 This is crucial to your job search strategy.

 It is tempting to look for a change if you feel you are in a rut without really examining your objectives.
 Are you seeking more money for example?
 Career advancement?
 Better work-life balance?
-It may be a combination of several different factors, but it is helpful to weigh up the relative importance of these reasons in advance.
+It may be a combination of several different factors.
+It is helpful to weigh up the relative importance of these reasons in advance.

-It is axiomatic that the best time for a job move is when things are going well: you can judge opportunities on their merits, not because there’s a push factor.
+It’s axiomatic that the best time for a job move is when things are going well.
+You can judge opportunities on their merits, not because there’s a push factor.
 The worst time is when you hate your job/employer or are out of work.
 It is much more difficult to be objective and many roles can look great because you don’t want to believe they are not.

 But it is still essential to keep in mind what an ideal role looks like.

 My advice is always “if you were currently perfectly happy in a job, how would this role and company sound?”.
 Clearly, you may have to be pragmatic if you need a job, but it’s a useful reality check.